Stop trying to hire better procurement professionals; build them instead

 At its core, procurement is about bringing people together, collaborating and edging them towards a better solution for the company.
 Everything else can be added or supplemented.

 The overperforming procurement departments of the future will invest in understanding the strengths and weaknesses of their employees and build the right support network around them.
-They will prioritize making strong relationships within their business and they will have a partner network that allows them to tap into specific expertise when they need it.
+They will prioritise making strong relationships within their business and they will have a partner network that allows them to tap into specific expertise when they need it.

 Many others will continue to bemoan the lack of talent in the industry and continue their wild goose chase for a team of perfect procurement professionals.
 Which will you be?